 Retargeting can occur on a number of channels and ad platforms.
 It starts with setting up advertisements and calls to action (CTAs) with the appropriate technology to track user impressions and engagement.

 “The main channels for retargeting are paid search, paid social and display,” says LaFond.
 “The best way for a small business owner to start their retargeting efforts would be to ensure all tracking, including the appropriate channel pixels for attribution and audience bucketing, are set up correctly and in place.”

-Once you have the ability to track your audience’s activities online, you can determine precisely which type of potential customer to remarket to.
+Once you have the ability to track your audience’s activities online, you can determine precisely which type of potential customer to remarket to during an ad campaign.
 Generally, ad retargeting focuses on users who have expressed some interest in making a purchase, but for whatever reason dropped out of the conversion funnel along the way.

 “Retargeting is one of the most effective advertising techniques at the conversion level, since we direct our efforts to users who have previously been in our store and therefore are interested in the products we sell,” says Laura Aranda Rivera, lead performance marketer at Freepik Company.
 “With retargeting, we will decide which of our users to impact.
 For example, we could remarket to only those who have abandoned the shopping cart in the last 30 days.”